Skip to main content

 Can all paperboard be recycled?

 Yes!
 All paperboard can be recycled.
-Even the packaging with polyurethane coating - the plastic substance found on juice boxes and milk cartons.
+Even the packaging with polyethylene coating - the plastic substance found on juice boxes and milk cartons.
 This coating is recycled separately from the paperboard.
 All you need to do is flatten the box and place it in your recycling bin.
 Always check your local guidelines before recycling.

 Can I recycle paperboard if it’s wet?